Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 Apply micellar water with gentle sweeping motions using a lint-free cotton pad.
 Never rub, and make sure your face is dry before application.

-But this shouldn’t be your only cleanser—it’s not thorough enough for that.
+But this shouldn’t be your twice-daily cleanser; it’s not thorough enough for that.
 Use only at night.
-In the morning, wash your face in the shower with a non-foaming facial cleanser for a deeper clean.
+In the morning, wash your face in the shower with a soap-free face and body wash for a deeper clean.

 Men who prefer to shower at night could alternate with time-saving micellar water in the morning.